MichaelMelfi/Obsidian-Second-Brain/2 - MAIN NOTES/Jesus/My Preaching/GO!.md

 They knew if God is for me, who can be against me.
 They knew if I walk through the valley of the shadow of death I shall fear no evil!

-'for at one time you were darkness, but now you are light in the Lord.
-Walk as children of light ' Ephesians 5:8 https://www.bible.com/bible/59/EPH.5.8
+>'for at one time you were darkness, but now you are light in the Lord.
+Walk as children of light ' ==Ephesians 5:8== https://www.bible.com/bible/59/EPH.5.8

+You shall walk as children of light, you have God inside of you!
+It says you were darkness and you are now light, light is truth, light is

 Salt and light